kossmanf/bachelorThesis/evaluation/generate evaluation data/README.md

 ### Description
 Removes specified output files that are identified as redundant so they dont have any impact on the evaluation.

+### Required directories and files
+- `./duplicates.json`: contains the dublicate axiom file paths from the axioms that where used to generate the proofs for the evaluation.
+- `./commonConjectures.json`: contains the axiom file paths that where used for genearting the training and test data for the language model and for generating the proofs for the evlaluation.
+- `./proofs`: Folder with the eprover output files from where the output files which are redundant w.r.t. the conjectures should be removed.

+## Output
+- `./proofs`: Folder with the output files without the redundant output files.

 ### Usage
 ```bash
 python remOutputFiles.py